strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 ##### Limit Type Configuration

-When operating with cluster sourced volume data the existing limit types applied to the aggregate used bytes of all volumes would be meaningless.
-Nodes enter and exit the active set as part of normal operation.
+The existing limit types applied to the aggregate used bytes of all volumes will be meaningless now that we are working with a description of all volumes in the cluster.
+Nodes enter and exit the active set as part of normal operation and so the aggregate used bytes will vary.
-So we propose that the existing limiting method should be incompatible with cluster sourced volumes.

 Instead, we propose introducing new limit types applied on a per-volume basis.
 Meaning that there is a single value for each limit which we test against each volume. i.e. we do not support limiting based on a specific volume.
 When